 5. The Never Ending Game.
 Chutes and Ladders. ’Nuff said.

 6. The Back to Start Game.
 Any game where a roll of the dice or selection of a card results in a person going backwards towards the starting point inflames sore losery, inspires cheating, lends itself to attempted conspiracy, and then never ends.

 7. The Mind Numbing Stupidity.
-Children’s games generally suck.
+I mean, children’s games generally suck.

 8. The Mess.
 Children’s games come with parts, pieces, cards, sticks, marbles, dice, timers, boards, and other small objects.
 These pieces are inevitably left all over the place and/or lost.
 A lost card from a game of Memory?
 Sucks.
 A lost piece from Sorry?
 Stepped on.
 Ouch!

 9. Ending the Play.
 I remember reading once that children are like batteries in that you can “charge” them with some attentive play and then they’ll be more ready to play independently for some time, as they’re all filled up and satisfied with love and attention.
 This is either total bullshit, or my kids need to read that book too.
 There is no way to extract myself from playing with them that doesn’t end in anger/tears for all involved.